MonoTech01/Networking-Labs/Wireshark/Suspicious HTTP Requests.md

 This pattern indicates malicious activity, warranting further investigation and possible mitigation steps to protect user authentication security.

 ### Mitigation Strategies:
-we should implement a Web Application Firewall (WAF) to detect and block automated login attempts.
+We should implement a Web Application Firewall (WAF) to detect and block automated login attempts.
 Additionally, enforcing Multi-Factor Authentication (MFA) significantly reduces the risk of unauthorized access, even if credentials are compromised.